Senior Staff Nurse – Critical Care

 The Senior Nurse will have a rare opportunity to join a vast critical care directorate consisting of 34 Level 3 (Intensive Care) Beds and 39 Level 2 (High Dependency) Beds across the hospital (which is split over two sites).
 Along with a 24hr on-site pharmacy support with access to critical care pharmacists and 24hr theatre support, including cardio-pulmonary bypass and laminar flow facilities.

 As Senior Staff Nurse, you will assess, plan and deliver care in what is a fast-paced environment.
 So you will need to lead the way with excellent clinical practice, an efficient approach to managing the team and resources, and a clear focus on delivering the highest standards through a strong team approach.
 You will also be confident in deputising for the Sister, when required and are happy to share your skills and knowledge amongst the team and equally grow your own skills too.

-The successful candidate will receive a salary between £33,370 - £42,000 depending on experience and skills.
+The successful candidate will receive a salary up to 42,000 depending on experience and skills.

 Duties and Responsibilities